Lee-Kevin/1.BBG_IoT_Demo_WithStartKit/README.md

 to get more info.

 ##update 19/5/2016
-Thanks  for pull request, add the outside weather display on oled, the weather information if from the openweathermap, and here is  's github page https://github.com/CJAndrade
+Thanks CJAndrade for pull request, add the outside weather display on oled, the weather information if from the openweathermap, and here is  CJAndrade's github page https://github.com/CJAndrade